travelperk/jets-seatmap-react-lib-pub/README.md

   heightInPx: number;           // sum of lengths of all elements of the plane (decks, fuselage, separators) using internal units.
 Multiply by "scaleFactor" to get real pixel value on screen
   scaleFactor: number;          // scale applied to fit into provided boundaries
   widthInPx: number;            // outer width of the plane.
 CAUTION: if "horizontal" flag is set - height and width are swapped around to reflect that
+  media: IMediaData;            // contains media data for the aircraft cabin
   error: string;                // error message if not possible to build a seat map }
 ```